 Sorry to do this to you, people, but summer's gone

 You remember, summer – those few days of sun a couple of weeks back when it was all Beach Boys and Fixers and you didn’t have a care in the world.
-Now the nights are drawing in, the leaves are withering on the branch and everything’s going to die.
+Well now it’s over, officially.
+Today (September 22) is the autumn equinox, the first day of autumn.
+The nights are drawing in, the leaves are withering on the branch and everything’s going to die.

 So as all the birds say, “So long, suckers!” and head south for sangria and meaningless holiday romance, we’re stuck here wallowing in the greyness and ephemerality of life.
 But autumn can be beautiful, can’t it?
 All those reds and golds and stormy yellows.
 There’s splendour in the gloom and here are eight songs that express the – hey – duality of the season.

 Ripping off Billy Bragg – “I was 21 years when I wrote this song/I’m 22 now but I won’t be for long” – Simon and Garfunkel spot that autumn is, you know, a bit like the end of a relationship.
 What was flowering is now crumbling and “the leaves that are green turn to brown”.
 Hello turns to goodbye and Paul Simon sings with a soft regret, but there’s a hint of acceptance too.
 I mean, what are you going to do?

 8. Green Day – ‘Wake Me Up When September Ends’